Utilising the capacity and reach of the oneworld® alliance network, you can plan and book your itinerary almost anywhere around the globe.

 Enjoy a seamless round-the-world experience

 Travelling the world has never been easier, more flexible or more affordable thanks to oneworld Explorer.
-Reaching more than 900 global destinations across six continents in the oneworld alliance network, oneworld Explorer lets you create your ideal round-the-world trip.
+Reaching almost 1,000 global destinations across six continents in the oneworld alliance network, oneworld Explorer lets you create your ideal round-the-world trip.

 How is my oneworld Explorer fare calculated?